Report Dec. 15, 2022

 Safety is a core value and an integral part of our culture.
-In particular, Process Safety focuses on managing the hazards that can be created from the vast equipment and complex processes that are integral to our business.
+Process Safety focuses on managing the hazards that can be created from the vast equipment and complex processes that are essential to our business.
 The primary purpose is to keep hydrocarbons, chemicals and process water controlled and safely managed at all times through all phases of our operations.
 Process safety events can potentially impact the workforce, the community and the environment.
 Because of this, we set high expectations for ourselves.
 Everyone involved in our operations plays a role in driving process safety excellence.
 We are now in the fourth year of a corporate-wide Process Safety initiative.
-From 2019 through 2021, we achieved a 40% reduction in Tier 1 process safety events (those of greatest consequence) with further improvement steps underway.
+From 2016 through 2021, we achieved a 31% reduction in Tier 1 process safety events (those of greatest consequence) with further improvement steps underway.

 As part of ExxonMobil’s approach to enterprise risk management, higher-consequence process safety risks and risk management strategies are stewarded by the company’s Management Committee.
 Our Upstream, Product Solutions and Low Carbon Solutions companies develop and execute these strategies with centralized support from ExxonMobil Technology and Engineering Company and from the ExxonMobil Global Operations & Sustainability organization’s Process Safety and Reliability and Maintenance Center of Excellence.

 Our primary objective is to help protect our people, communities and the environment by successfully managing and enhancing process safety.

 To help drive further improvements in process safety, we recently introduced our Enhancing Process Safety Program and updated our OIMS framework with new and enhanced expectations related to leadership, scenario management, human performance principles, critical task execution, and event learning.